apache/hudi/website/src/pages/tech-specs.md

 Cleaning is a process to free up storage space.
 Apache Hudi maintains a timeline and multiple versions of the files written as file slices.
 It is important to specify a cleaning protocol which deletes older versions and reclaims the storage space.
 Cleaner cannot delete versions that are currently in use or will be required in future.
 Snapshot reconstruction on a commit instant which has been cleaned is not possible.

-There are couple of retention policies supported in Apache Hudi platform
+For e.g, there are a couple of retention policies supported in Apache Hudi platform

-- **keep\_latest\_commits**: This is the default policy.
-This is a temporal cleaning policy that ensures the effect of having look-back into all the changes that happened in the last X commits.
+- **keep\_latest\_commits**: This is a temporal cleaning policy that ensures the effect of having look-back into all the changes that happened in the last X commits.
 - **keep\_latest\_file\_versions**: This policy has the effect of keeping a maximum of N number of file versions irrespective of time.

 Apache Hudi provides snapshot isolation between writers and readers by managing multiple files with MVCC concurrency.
 These file versions provide history and enable time travel and rollbacks, but it is important to manage how much history you keep to balance your storage costs.